 These flexible options can open up more choices of education providers for you to consider, as you are then not restricted to what your local provider offers.
-However, although off-campus study gives you more choice, you should weigh up the decision carefully and ask yourself the following questions:

 - What support does the education provider offer for students studying off-campus and online?